-To protect our service-users and the wider community, we are closing our face-to-face services and postponing any training or group activities until further notice.
+To protect our service-users and the wider community, we are not currently operating face-to-face services.

 We manage the Tús Community Work Placement scheme for the Bray area.

 Tús provides short-term work opportunities for unemployed people in local community and voluntary organisations.

 Most participants are referred to us by the Department of Social Protection, but we can also accept applications directly from people who are unemployed and would like to take part in the scheme.

 Participants benefit from gaining work experience and skills, and local community groups are able to provide enhanced services in the community with the support they receive from Tús staff.